 You guys!
-Of course we’re being mildly assholey and putting our new baby up first!
+Of course we’re being mildly assholey and putting our baby up first!
 Can you blame us?
 We’re proud of it!
 Join Josie (Head of Editorial) and Mel (Senior Style and Features Editor) each week as they discuss a different Australian unsolved crime or mystery.
 Sometimes grim, sometimes funny, sometimes creepy.
 Always full of wild assumptions.
 Some crimes and mysteries to look forward to?
-The Lithgow Panther, Azaria Chamberlain, The Somerton Man and The Min Min Lights.
+The Lithgow Panther, Ivan Milat’s secret accomplice, Azaria Chamberlain, The Somerton Man and the Coogee Bay Hotel poo incident.

 The Australian’s investigation of the Bowraville murders, which saw three Indigenous youth killed within five months who all lived on the same street.
 It’s harrowing and will leave you frustrated and infuriated at the injustice of it all.
 The podcast led to the case being reopened, and the families of the deceased are currently waiting for a ruling.

 This ABC podcast is a phenomenal and heartbreaking look at how Indigenous deaths were (and still are) often ignored or overlooked.
 The first season recently finished, and centres on the unsolved death of 17-year-old Mark Haines in Tamworth.